 - aRes Travel: Straight-to-the-gate printed or mobile discount LEGOLAND California tickets for single park tickets, park hopper tickets, and family packs.
 Scroll down the page to see deals for bundling LEGOLAND California tickets with tickets to the San Diego Zoo, SeaWorld San Diego, San Diego Zoo Safari Park, and local hotels.

 - Go San Diego Card: This is our most popular bundled attractions pass that you can buy in 1, 3, 5, or 7 day passes.
-I have access to an exclusive 10% discount on all-inclusive passes that expires on June 30, 2018.
 You may also build-your-own pass and enjoy other Go San Diego card options that can save you up to 55%.

 See also: 10 Benefits of the Go San Diego Card

 LEGOLAND California Resort did a phenomenal job of creating a dream hotel for kids.
 Parents need to realize that the hotel is more or less an extension of the park.
 If you’ll looking for a zen holiday, this isn’t the place.
 It’s a vacation or staycation that your kids will remember, however.